TastSong/CrazyCar/README_en.md

 :computer: You can use this client on **Windows**、 **Android** and** IOS** devices

-:earth_asia:  Support for multiple languages
+:earth_asia:  Support for multiple languag,Multiple languages can be created in one click with **translateeditor. cs**

 :page_facing_up:  Personal information page, record personal achievements